 Student Conduct Board

-Student Conduct Board Hearings are formal proceedings where a board of students, faculty, and staff will meet with relevant parties, report findings and recommend sanctions to the Conduct Board Coordinator.
+Student Conduct Board Hearings are formal proceedings where a board consisting of students, faculty, and staff will meet with relevant parties, report findings and recommend sanctions to the Conduct Board Coordinator.
 The role of the Coordinator is to brief all parties before each hearing to ensure a clear understanding of the rule(s) in question and of the hearing procedures.
-He/she may offer information and assist the chairperson in facilitation.
-He/she may also offer advice or clarification regarding appropriate sanctions or questions regarding policies and procedures during deliberations in closed session.
+They may offer information and assist the chairperson in facilitation.
+They may also offer advice or clarification regarding appropriate sanctions or questions regarding policies and procedures during deliberations in closed session.